fermyon/developer/content/spin/v2/go-components.md

 $ spin up
 ```

-The Spin HTTP component (written in Go) can now receive and process incoming requests:
+The Spin HTTP component can now receive and process incoming requests:

 <!-- @selectiveCpy -->